MSU-Libraries/storcli-doc/README.md

 https://www.broadcom.com/support/download-search
 ```

+From the same site, be sure to download the User Guide for your card.
+This will include detailed information about
+both StorCLI usage as well as other management information related to your card.

-Once downloaded onto the server, unzip the file.
+Once StorCLI is downloaded onto the server, unzip the file.
 If you haven't installed `unzip`, you can do so with `apt-get`.
 ```
 apt-get install unzip
 ```